The Do’s and Don’ts of Contacting Dropshipping Suppliers

 Okay, next question is about sourcing suppliers in India.
 We do have successful members from India but they're not doing business in India.

 My advice though, is not to try and build a dropship store serving the market in India.
-I'm not saying it will never be possible to dropship to Indians using Indian suppliers, it's just not established there,
+I'm not saying it will never be possible to dropship to Indians using Indian suppliers, it's just not established there, yet.

 And again, that's not to say it's not possible.
-But right now, and for immediate future,
+But right now, and for immediate future, it's not kind of something like where you can click a few buttons, turn on a switch to ads and start getting sales and having it more streamlined.

 So if you want to use a streamlined system for dropshipping, my advice is do not look for suppliers in India.
 Instead find another market.